Booking time off

-The general notice period for taking leave is at least twice as long as the amount of leave a worker wants to take (for example 2 days’ notice for 1 day’s leave), unless the contract says something different.
+The general notice period for taking leave is at least twice as long as the amount of leave a worker wants to take, plus 1 day.
+For example, a worker would give 3 days’ notice for 1 day’s leave.

-An employer can refuse a leave request but they must give as much notice as the amount of leave requested, for example 2 weeks’ notice if the leave requested was 2 weeks.
+An employer can refuse a leave request or cancel leave but they must give as much notice as the amount of leave requested, plus 1 day.
+For example, an employer would give 11 days’ notice if the worker asked for 10 days’ leave.

 Although employers can refuse to give leave at a certain time, they cannot refuse to let workers take the leave at all.

 Part leave days

 When leave can and cannot be taken

 - tell their staff to take leave, for example bank holidays or Christmas

 - restrict when leave can be taken, for example at certain busy periods

 There may be rules about this in the employment contract or it may be what normally happens in the workplace.